2gis/mobile-sdk-ios-demo/docs/en/examples.md

 			print("Error retrieving information: \(error)")
 		}
 	)
-	// Save the result to a property to prevent garbage collection self.getRenderedObjectsCancellable = cancel
+	// Save the result to a property to prevent garbage collection. self.getRenderedObjectsCancellable = cancel
 }
 ```